Watch our video! This is what we are about!

 Aikidoka learn to see an aggressor’s attack as a mistaken and misguided action that puts the attacker outside the desired balance of nature and society.
 Aikidoka wish to neutralize an attack without serious injury to anyone.
 We want to encourage reconciliation and the creation of positive relationships; to restore the harmony of the universe.
 We don’t believe that can be accomplished by vanquishing or intending harm to another.

 The “do” of Aikido translates as path or way.
 The first step along this path is to make a sincere commitment to open our minds to something new, then decide to persist in the study for at least a while.
 We then learn to move our bodies in new ways, such as taking a fall safely.
 We also learn to move in new ways with a partner.
-Eventually the practice stresses strong focus and good timing, same-moment awareness, and moving appropriately with another’s energy.
+Eventually, the practice stresses strong focus and good timing, same-moment awareness, and moving appropriately with another’s energy.
+In Aikido, students practice redirecting an attacker’s energy in a way that stops but does not injure the attacker.
+It is accessible to most ages.
 The study is never ending and always interesting.

 Aikido was founded in the 1920′s by Morihei Ueshiba, a lifelong student of “budo” (the warrior’s path) and a person with strong philosophical and spiritual interests.

 Ueshiba conceived of Aikido as an alternative to the aggressive and violent martial arts of his day.
 He envisioned the purpose of martial arts in the modern world differently.
-Rather than creating a sport for the young, with contests and competition, Ueshiba created an art for all ages, to be studied and refined throughout one’s life.
+Rather than creating a sport for the young, with contests and competition, Ueshiba created an art for civilians – not soldiers.
+He believed Aikido was for all ages, to be studied and refined throughout one’s life.

 His own words best reflect this essential difference between Aikido and other martial arts: